RedisLabs/redislabs-docs/content/rc/subscriptions/_index.md

 ## Subscription plans

-As of February 2021, Redis Enterprise Cloud supports the following subscription plans:
+As of February 2021, Redis Cloud supports the following subscription plans:

 - _Free plans_ are designed for training purposes and prototyping.
 They can be seamlessly upgraded to Fixed plans with no data loss.
 (Free plans are a tier of Fixed plans.)